Article Contents

 • 5.
 Final thoughts

 Every bowler is built differently, but an effective armswing shares common characteristics for everyone.
 In short, an effective armswing allows you to consistently hit your target and release the ball the same way every time.
-While there is a trend towards EJ Tackett-style swings, there is a limit to how much lateral movement a bowler should have in their swing.
+While there is a trend toward EJ Tackett-style swings, there is a limit to how much lateral movement a bowler should have in their swing.
 There’s also the question of what the best swing is for your game and body type.

 This article will cover the topic of creating a straighter swing path.
 Note that I did not say “straight.”
 Most swings will not be perfectly straight, but swings that deviate too far from the desired path are very difficult to control or repeat.